-Nevada LLC formation starts with $425 in mandatory state fees—one of the highest in the nation – covering three separate filings required at formation.
+Nevada LLC formation starts with $425 in mandatory state fees, one of the highest in the nation, covering three separate filings required at formation.
 This includes $75 for Articles of Organization, $150 for the Initial List of Managers/Members, and $200 for the State Business License, all submitted through the SilverFlume portal.
+Online filings through SilverFlume are typically processed within one business day.

 Beyond mandatory filings, several optional expenses can prove valuable depending on your LLC's complexity and operational needs.

-Attorney fees for formation assistance range from $1,500–$5,000 for comprehensive packages.
-Accountant consultations for initial tax planning cost $200–$500 and help prevent costly structural mistakes.
-Business formation services charge $39–$400+ for packages that may include registered agent services and compliance support.
+Attorney fees for formation assistance range from $1,500 to $5,000 for comprehensive packages.
+Accountant consultations for initial tax planning cost $200 to $500 and help prevent costly structural mistakes.
+Discern's business formation services offer packages that may include registered agent services and compliance support at varying price points.

 After formation, recurring expenses maintain your Nevada LLC's good standing.
+The two primary state obligations, the Annual List and the State Business License renewal, are generally filed together in a single transaction totaling $350 per year.
 You need to budget for several ongoing obligations that keep your business compliant.

 Are there any hidden fees when forming a Nevada LLC?